 - Every board will be totally useable in its entirety

-The pictures above are meant to be descriptive only and NOT to indicate overall quality, ANY amount of blueness or other natural characteristics which vary.
-Wood in general and in this case, blue stain pine differs in appearance between boards, batches and seasons.
+Important: The pictures on this page are meant to be illustrative only and are NOT meant to indicate overall quality, ANY amount of blueness or other natural characteristics, all of which vary.
+Wood in general and in this case, beetle kill blue stain pine, differs in appearance between boards, batches and seasons.

-Check out the 1st image above: All 3 photos show the huge variation in color (including amount and shades of blueness) found in this product.
-All three show other characteristics commonly found in this somewhat rustic item - cracking, knots, pitch pockets, etc. In fact the 1x4 sample of beetle kill pine lumber on the far right has beetle-boring holes which is sometimes found in the material - Don't Worry - this wood has been heat treated/kiln dried and that process kills any living insects in the wood.
-These photos also show the 3 major "patterns" Front Range Lumber stocks: Regular boards like on the left and right, a T&G V groove pattern (2nd sample) and a square edge T&G pattern (#3).
+These photos show the huge variation in color (including amount and shades of blueness) found in this product.
+All three show other characteristics commonly found in this somewhat rustic item – cracking, knots, pitch pockets, etc. In fact the 1×4 sample of beetle kill pine lumber on the far right has beetle-boring holes which is sometimes found in the material – Don’t Worry – this wood has been heat treated/kiln dried and that process kills any living insects in the wood.
+These photos also show the 3 major “patterns” Front Range Lumber stocks: Regular boards like on the left and right, a T&G V-groove pattern (2nd sample) and a square edge T&G pattern (3rd sample).

 - Blue stain and beetle kill are the same item.
-A bacteria carried by the pine beetle “infects” and eventually kills the tree, a side effect of this bacteria is the “blue” discoloration in varying amounts in the wood.
-As pictured on our website, a typical log that produces blue stain boards is only “blue-colored” in the out-most 2” or so of the tree.
-The beetles/bacteria affect only the sapwood portion of the tree.
+A fungus carried by the pine beetle infects and eventually kills the tree, a side effect of this fungus is the “blue” discoloration in varying amounts in the wood.
+A typical log that produces blue stain boards is only “blue-colored” in the outer-most 2″ or so of the tree.
+The beetles/fungus affect only the sapwood portion of the tree.

-- While 1x6 T&G boards used for paneling and siding are the most common item available in blue stain pine, many other sizes are readily available, including boards in 1x4 through 1x12 widths in 8’ through 16’ lengths and 2x4 through 2x12 widths, again in 8’ through 16’ lengths.
+- While 1×6 T&G boards used for paneling and siding are the most common item available in blue stain pine, many other sizes are readily available, including boards in 1×4 through 1×12 widths in 8′ through 16′ lengths and 2×4 through 2×12 widths, again in 8′ through 16′ lengths.